michaellxms/prog8560-project-repo/README.md

 # App description
 Name: Kwan-Ming,Tang

-A barebones Django app, which can easily be deployed to Heroku.
+This is a sample application, a barebones Django app, which can easily be deployed to Heroku.

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.